 Parents who’ve transitioned to bottle feeding should be delighted to know they do not need a baby bottle sterilizer.
 In fact, all parents need to know is how to clean baby bottles by hand or in the dishwasher.
 There’s no need to know how to sterilize baby bottles.
-The fundamentals for both are essentially the same: Clean the baby bottle immediately after use, wash with soap and water, rinse thoroughly, and dry completely.
+The fundamentals for cleaning baby bottles are simple: Wash the baby bottle immediately after use with soap and water, rinse thoroughly, and dry completely.
 Some of the details may vary according to a family’s specific bottle feeding set-up – there’s less to clean if using disposable bottle liners, more to clean if mixing formula or using a breast pump.
-It’s not a hard job – in fact, it’s fairly straightforward – but it’s one that is repeated ad nauseam until bottles are phased out.

 Whether washed by hand or washed in a dishwasher, bottles and other feeding equipment needs to be thoroughly disassembled: caps removed, nipples removed from caps, sealing rings removed, valves removed, etc. Anywhere that milk or formula can get trapped behind or under is a place where pathogens can thrive.